 The metal frame of the flexplate has multiple uniform machine-cut holes for mounting to the crankshaft.
 The other holes are specific to the vehicle, torque converter set-up, and potential weight balance of the flexplate.

-If your vehicle has a manual transmission, you want a flywheel.
-If your vehicle has an automatic transmission, you want a flexplate.
-Of course, there are exceptions.
-Can you name one?
+While there are some exceptions, if your vehicle has a manual transmission, you want a flywheel, and if your vehicle has an automatic transmission, you want a flexplate.

 Need help with your diesel engine?
 Our ASE Certified Techs have answers for you!
 Call them at 844-215-3406.
 You can also request a quote online!

 Originally posted October 8, 2015; Edited September 24, 2019